lhm30/PIDGINv2/README.md

     bg_predictions.txt contains rows of target models with corresponding columns for the number of background compounds from PubChem at a given TPR threshold (to 2DP).

     DisGeNET_diseases.txt contains disease data used to annotate target predictions.
 DisGeNET gene-disease score takes into account the number and type of sources (level of curation, organisms), and the number of publications supporting the association.
 The score ranges from 0 to 1 to give confidence for annotations.
-A DisGeNET_threshold can be supplied at runtime when annotating predictions with diseases (0.5 threshold applied by default).
+A DisGeNET_threshold can be supplied at runtime when annotating predictions with diseases (0.06 threshold applied by default, which includes associations from curated sources/animal models supporting them or reported in 20-200 papers).
 More info on the score here: http://disgenet.org/web/DisGeNET/menu/dbinfo#score

-	Organism must be as specified in the classes_in_model.txt and enclosed by quotes ("")
+	If using "Organism" it must be as specified in the classes_in_model.txt and enclosed by quotes ("")

     Example of how to run the code:

     ```
-    python predict_enriched.py input.csv 4 0.5 0.25 "Homo sapiens (Human)"
+    python predict_enriched.py input.csv 4 0.5 0.06 "Homo sapiens (Human)"
     ```

     The output is a ranked list of targets that are more statistically associated with the input compounds.
 A low Prediction Ratio, Odd's Ratio and p-value metric indicates a higher enrichment for a target/pathway/disease when compared to the background rate